-CO2 Emissions (Scope 1 and Scope 2)\
+CO2 Emissions (Scope 1 and Scope 2)\ (1,000 t-CO2)

-As a Groupwide goal, the Company has set medium- to long-term targets for reducing the CO2 emissions generated over product life cycles and is also working to reduce the greenhouse gas emissions produced in manufacturing.

-\ Scope 1 and Scope 2: Direct and indirect emissions produced by the Company's
+As a Groupwide goal, the Company has set medium- to long-term targets for reducing the CO2 emissions generated over product life cycles and is also working to reduce the greenhouse gas emissions produced in manufacturing. \ Scope 1 and Scope 2: Direct and indirect emissions produced by the Company's operations

-Number of Group Companies Joining Unified Certification Program
+Number of Group Companies Joining Unified Certification Program (No. of companies)